Experiment: Control of Citrus Gall Wasp 103

 It is to be applied at the “sunburn rate”.
 To do this we mixed 8 spoonfuls of power in a small jar of water.
 This was then tipped into a sprayer and made up to a final volume of 2 litres by adding more water.
 The trees are to be moved away from the other trees for treatment.
 The clay is applied using the sprayer and allowed to dry before being returned to their usual position.

-Results of Our Citrus Gall Wasp Control Experiment
+Results of my Citrus Gall Wasp control experiment

 Update December 2017

-The peak emergence for Citrus Gall Wasp in Melbourne looked to occur on (or around) the 28nd November 2017.
-We filmed the above video of wasps emerging from galls on our tree and mating.
-I monitored the developing galls and when emergence was imminent we moved all ten trees around the perimeter of our infested grapefruit tree.
+The peak emergence for Citrus Gall Wasp in Melbourne looked to occur on (or around) the 28 November 2017.
+I filmed the above video of wasps emerging from galls on my tree and mating.
+I monitored the developing galls and when emergence was imminent we moved all ten trees around the perimeter of my infested grapefruit tree.

 Citrus Gall Wasp Melbourne

-The emergence date was about a fortnight later than we had expected.
-We had based our expected emergence date on NSW data.
-Future years’ emergence dates for Melbourne are also likely to be around the same time (late October-early December) Going forward we will adjust the application of spraying the kaolin clay treatment so that we spray fortnightly applications four times, with the first application in the third week of October.
+The emergence date was about a fortnight later than I had expected.
+I had based my expected emergence date on NSW data.
+Future years’ emergence dates for Melbourne are also likely to be around the same time (late October-early December) Going forward I will adjust the application of spraying the kaolin clay treatment so that I spray fortnightly applications four times, with the first application in the third week of October.

 The kaolin treatment from this year is likely to be ineffective against the gall wasp.
 Particularly with tree 5A, as it had a flush of new growth since the final Kaolin application.
 That new growth had no kaolin on it, leaving it susceptible to infection.
 I expect this tree to have at least a few galls evident next year.